 9. With more people working remotely, how can you promote your employer brand?

 Again, social media is your best friend, but you’ll need to be creative without the office.
 Instead of promoting your company’s physical presence like quirky office spaces and the whole team together, you need to find ways to capture your employer brand’s emotional elements.
 Share employee testimonials, creative content and use the advancement in video technologies to your advantage and post screenshots of meetings and get-togethers.
 Just because you aren’t together physically, it doesn’t mean your employer brand has disappeared.
 You just have to show unity in more creative ways.

 You can also conduct virtual office tours and executive interviews to use as part of your virtual onboarding process.
 Just because we’re working from home now, it doesn’t mean we will be forever, and new hires need to have a sense of what they can expect from office life when they finally return.

 10. What can I do to monitor my employer brand?

 Monitoring your employer brand is tricky as it’s not a tangible, measurable entity.
 However, you can use market research techniques to monitor perceptions, both internally and externally.
 Using well-known techniques like interviews with recently hired team members, existing employees and other available candidates or more creative research methods; there are many possibilities to learn whether your employer brand is perceived in the way you’d like.
 You can acknowledge any changes that need to be made to correct your business’s image that you’re putting out there.
 With online brand monitoring that can monitor whether your digital promotions have been seen and remembered to monitor social media engagement, you can also understand whether your employer brand promotions have been successful.

-If you’d like help building and leveraging an employer brand which can resonate with top talent and make you an employer of choice, contact our team and discover how our Elemen.tal service could be tailored to your business.
+If you’d like help building and leveraging an employer brand which can resonate with top tech talent and make you an employer of choice, contact our team and discover how our Elemen.tal service could be tailored to your business.

 To learn more about how to build and leverage your employer brand, download our eBook.